Explore vision capabilities with the Gemini API

 • If using a single image, place the text prompt after the image.

-Use the File API to upload an image of any size.
+Use the media.upload method of the File API to upload an image of any size.
 (Always use the File API when the combination of files and system instructions that you intend to send is larger than 20 MB.)

 Verify image file upload and get metadata

-You can verify the API successfully stored the uploaded file and get its metadata by calling files.get through the SDK.
+You can verify the API successfully stored the uploaded file and get its metadata by calling files.get.
 Only the name (and by extension, the uri) are unique.
-Use display_name to identify files only if you manage uniqueness yourself.

 Upload one or more locally stored image files